HUCKLEandtheSTALKER/DSCI100-jupyter-worksheets/README.md

-# DSCI100-jupyter-worksheets
+# DSCI100-project60
-Jupyter lab stuff for DSCI100
+group project for data science.
+By Paul, Daniel, Thomas, and Ruth